SkyReNewed/MediaWiper/README.md

 ## Releases

-You can download the latest release of MediaWiper from [link to releases].
+You can download the latest release of MediaWiper from [here](https://github.com/SkyReNewed/MediaWiper/releases).